hsiong/learning-my-note/devops & achitect/uml.md

 ![image](https://user-images.githubusercontent.com/37357447/189072103-b23fb680-3e79-4e78-91bf-4098f40eb12f.png)

-Dependency is used to represent the dependency between two elements of a systemAssociation
+Dependency is used to represent the dependency between two elements of a systemAssociation.

-Association is basically a set of links that connects the elements of a UML model.
-It also describes how many objects are taking part in that relationship.